Kin The Know

 What are the medical costs of endometriosis?

-Although there is no cure for endometriosis, medical treatment to reduce pain includes anti-inflammatories, oral contraceptive pills, and other hormonal treatments that can all harbour costs.
+Although there is no cure for endometriosis, medical treatment to reduce pain includes anti-inflammatories, oral contraceptives, and other hormonal treatments that can all harbour costs.

 Surgical treatments can also be expensive.
 Starting at $1,242 for endometriosis related surgery on the Medicare Benefits Schedule, it's easy to see why many women find themselves in the terrible position of having to choose between their bank account and their health.